Packaging for maritime and marine applications

 There are many considerations regarding maritime packaging, with material selection, additional protection, customisable options and regulations all being vital.

-At GWP, we have over 30 years of experience in providing maritime packaging to a number of businesses.
-Alongside ensuring your packaging meets your requirements, we have a track record of providing goods with secure packaging solutions that offers a genuine competitive advantage.
+At GWP, we have over 30 years of experience in providing maritime packaging to several businesses.
+Alongside ensuring your packaging meets your requirements, we have a track record of delivering goods with secure packaging solutions that offer a genuine competitive advantage.

-So, if you would like further information and advice on maritime packaging, including how yours can adhere to the regulations, please do not hesitate to get in touch.
+If you would like further information or advice on maritime packaging, including how yours can comply with the regulations, please do not hesitate to get in touch.

 Share this article